matoous/dzxcz/content/posts/2021_12/index.md

 ---

 I was neglecting this blog a lot lately, contrary to what I promised myself at the beginning of the year.
+But, I will try and catchup now, most importantly with 2021 review and stats and with a few book reviews missing, hold on tight.

 {{<rawhtml>}}
 <center>＊</center>